unixorn/apgar/README.md

 # Design Goals

 We wanted a quick, simple and standardized way of doing health checks for the various services in our environment.

-Apgar walks a directory tree (by default `/etc/apgar/healthchecks`), runs the healthCheck scripts it finds there (in parallel, to keep the run time as short as possible) and aggregates the results into a directory (`/var/lib/apgar` by default).
-That directory is then served by a simple standalone web server so the results can be used as health checks by Amazon Load Balancers and Auto Scaling Groups.
+Apgar walks a directory tree (by default `/etc/apgar/healthchecks`), runs the healthCheck scripts it finds there in parallel, to keep the run time as short as possible, and aggregates the results into a directory (`/var/lib/apgar` by default).

+The status directory is then served by a simple standalone web server so the results can be used as health checks by Amazon Load Balancers and Auto Scaling Groups.

 ## Details